scottdware/go-panos/README.md

 }
 ```

-Once you are connected, some basic information about the firewall/session is established and returned in the `PaloAlto` struct.
-The fields are as follows:
+Once you are connected, some basic information about the firewall/session is established.
+The fields returned are as follows:

 |Field|Description|
 |-----|-----------|